Fairy Queen

 In folklore and literature, the Fairy Queen or Queen of the Fairies is a female ruler of the fairies, sometimes but not always paired with a king.
 Depending on the work, she may be named or unnamed; Titania and Mab are two frequently used names.
 Numerous characters, goddesses or folkloric spirits worldwide have been labeled as Fairy Queens.

 Folklore

 The Tuatha Dé Danann and Daoine Sidhe of Irish mythology had numerous local kings and queens.
 Oonagh, Una or Nuala was the wife of Finvarra or Fionnbharr, fairy king of western Ireland, although he frequently took other lovers.
 She was usually described living with Finvarra in his hill Cnoc Meadha, but was sometimes said to have a separate residence in Cnoc Sidh Una (Knockshegouna).
-In one story following the model of the Fairies’ Midwife (Aarne-Thompson type 476), “Fionnbharr’s wife” (unnamed) is thoughtlessly cursed by a human girl who must then serve as her midwife.
-Fionnbharr’s wife attempts revenge by giving the girl a belt that will cut her in two when she puts it on, but a fairy servant warns the girl in time.
-Other Irish fairy queens included Clíodhna of Munster, Aoibhinn and Ainé.
+In one story following the model of the Fairies' Midwife (Aarne-Thompson type 476), "Fionnbharr's wife" (unnamed) is thoughtlessly cursed by a human girl who must then serve as her midwife.
+Fionnbharr's wife attempts revenge by giving the girl a belt that will cut her in two when she puts it on, but a fairy servant warns the girl in time.
+Other Irish fairy queens included Clíodhna of Munster, Aibhell and Ainé.